slackCakewalk for Slack

 🔒 Security & Compliance

-• Users are mapped by verified email; only authenticated employees can submit/act.
+• Users are mapped by verified email.
+Only authenticated employees can submit or act.

 • All Slack actions write to Requests, Tasks and the Audit Log in Cakewalk.